-- 1.1.1 The Wyre Local Plan (2011 2031) is the key planning policy document which will shape Wyre for the period up to 2031.
-It provides a positive approach to planning in Wyre which makes provision towards meeting employment and housing needs within challenging environmental and infrastructure constraints. - 1.1.2 The Local Plan sets out the strategic framework to guide growth, detailed policies to manage development and land allocations for housing and employment developments.
-This Local Plan replaces both the saved Wyre Local Plan (1999) and the 2009 Fleetwood-Thornton Area Action Plan and all their policies.
-The Council will prepare supplementary planning documents where needed in order to provide supplementary guidance on the application of the policies in the Wyre Local Plan. - 1.1.3 The Wyre Local Plan (2011 2031) forms part of the Development Plan for Wyre together with the Joint Lancashire Minerals and Waste Local Plan1.
+1.1.1 The Wyre Local Plan Partial Review (2011 - 2031) is the key planning policy document which will shape Wyre for the period up to 2031.
+It provides a positive approach to planning in Wyre which makes provision towards meeting employment and housing needs within challenging environmental and infrastructure constraints.

+1.1.2 The Wyre Local Plan Partial Review (2011 - 2031), sets out the strategic framework to guide growth, detailed policies to manage development, and land allocations for housing and employment developments.
+This-The Wyre Local Plan Partial Review (2011 - 2031) replaces both the Wyre Local Plan (2011 - 2031) saved Wyre Local Plan (1999) and the 2009 Electwood-Thornton Area Action Plan and all their policies.
+The Council will prepare supplementary planning documents where needed in order to provide supplementary guidance on the application of the policies in the Wyre Local Plan Partial Review (2011 - 2031).

+1.1.3 The Wyre Local Plan Partial Review (2011 - 2031) forms part of the Development Plan for Wyre together with the Joint Lancashire Minerals and Waste Local Plan1.
 Section 38(6) of the Planning and Compulsory Purchase Act 2004 requires that decisions made by local planning authorities on planning applications must be taken in accordance with the development plan unless material considerations indicate otherwise.
-In Wyre, Wyre Borough Council is the local planning authority except for matters relating to minerals and waste which are the responsibility of Lancashire County Council. - 1.1.4 Neighbourhood Plans also form part of the Development Plan once adopted.
+In Wyre, Wyre Borough Council is the local planning authority except for matters relating to minerals and waste which are the responsibility of Lancashire Councy Council.

+1.1.4 Neighbourhood Plans also form part of the Development Plan once adopted.
 At present there are no neighbourhood plans covering any part of Wyre.
 Three neighbourhood plan areas have been designated relating to the settlements of Barton, Dolphinholme and Garstang.
-It is the intention of the relevant Parish/Town Council's to prepare neighbourhood plans. - 1.1.5 The Local Plan has a start date of 2011 as this was the base date for the evidence base underpinning the preparation of the Plan.
+It is the intention of the relevant Parish/Town Council's to prepare neighbourhood plans.

+1.1.5 The Local Plan has a start date of 2011 as this was the base date for the evidence base underpinning the preparation of the Plan.

-1.2 Preparation of the Plan
+1.2 Preparation of the Wyre Local Plan Partial Review (2011 - 2031)

-- 1.2.1 The Local Plan has been formulated by the Council over a number of years.
-The key matters that have influenced the Local Plan are: - 1) Legal Requirements The Local Plan must be legally compliant.
-The local plan process is set out in regulations.
-In exercising their plan making function, the Council must do so with the objective of contributing to the achievement of sustainable development.
-The Council also has a legal duty to engage constructively, actively and on an ongoing basis on strategic cross boundary issues during the preparation of the Local Plan. - 2) Public consultation A public consultation was carried out in June 2015 on an Issues and Options paper which presented key issues and alternative spatial options and also alternative development sites across the Borough to be considered.
-The Council received over 750 representations and although there was not a consensus of how the Local Plan should respond to development needs, the response gave valuable information on people's concerns.
+1.2.1 The Local Plan has been formulated by the Council over a number of years.
+The key matters that have influenced the Local Plan are:

+- 1) Legal Requirements The Local Plan must be legally compliant.
+The local plan process is set-out in regulations.
+In exercising their plan function, the Council must do so with the objective of contributing to the achievement of sustainable development.
+The Council also has a legal duty to engage constructively, actively and on an engoing basis on strategic cross boundary issues during the preparation of the Local Plan. - 2) Public consultation A public consultation was carried out in June 2015 on an Issues and Options paper which presented key issues and alternative spatial options and also alternative development sites across the Borough to be considered.
+The Council received over 750 representations and although there was not a consensus on how the Local Plan should respond to development needs, the response gave valuable information on people's concerns.